 Note that the download filename must not be changed.
-It contains a unique identifier (36 characters sequence) to authenticate the installed device directly with your workspace.
+It contains a unique identifier/token (36 characters sequence) to authenticate the installed device directly with your workspace.

 Warning: Never share your installer with the public!
-For security reasons, the authentication sequence expires after 7 days.
-Check the Workspace Settings panel for details.
+For security reasons, it is advisable to always set an expiration date for your tokens.